Topological Data Analysis Applications in Natural Language Processing: A Survey: Non-theoretical Approaches

-\textbf{\textit{Hidden Weights.}} Classification tasks include deepfake text detection \cite{uchendu2023topformer}, and LLM hallucination detection \cite{bazarova2025hallucination}.
-Next, researchers explore a combination of sentiment \& semantic analysis and structure \& visualization tasks by using Mapper to visualize polysemous words in the hidden representations of the BERT transformer model \cite{garcia2022applications}.
-Similarly, \citet{alexander2023topological} combines the health analysis and visualization tasks to visualize GPT-3's embeddings of hate speech, misinformation, and psychiatric disorder texts with Mapper.
-Also, \citet{ruppik2024local} performs the clustering and topic modeling task through dialogue term extraction.
-Finally, model interpretation and analysis is the most popular task, where \citet{gardinazzi2024persistent} proposes a novel metric - \textit{persistence similarity} to prune redundant layers in LLMs; \citet{balderas2025green} proposes Persistent BERT Compression and Explainability (PBCE) to compress BERT by pruning redundant layers; \citet{sun2023topological} probes the correlation between sentence vectors and their semantics; \citet{chauhan2022bertops} proposes a novel scoring metric - \textit{persistence scoring function} which captures the homology of the hidden representations of BERT; \citet{garcia2024relative} performs zero-shot model stitching by employing \textit{topological densification}; and \citet{kudriashov2024more} probes BERT's hidden weights on new grammatical features, known as \textit{polypersonality}.
+\textbf{\texttt{Hidden Weights.}} \textit{Classification task} include deepfake text detection \cite{uchendu2023topformer,rejimoan2025detection}, language translation \cite{asriani2025nmt}, and code attribution \cite{macdonald2024binary}.
+Next, Garcia et al. \cite{garcia2022applications} explores a combination of the \textit{sentiment \& semantic analysis} and \textit{structure \& visualization} tasks by using Mapper to visualize polysemous words in the hidden representations of the BERT transformer model.
+Bensalem et al. \cite{bensalem2025detecting} performs a \textit{sentiment analysis} task by using the sentiment scores of original vs. translated texts extracted from a Transformer-based model.
+They represent these scores in a time series form and use zigzag persistent homology to detect sentiment shift in translated texts.
+Similarly, Goshev et al. \cite{goshevtopology} investigates the semantic topology of sentences encoded by transformer embeddings.
+Zhang et al. \cite{zhang2026text} uses persistent homology to improve text summarization by capturing the global structure of texts.
+Alexander et al. \cite{alexander2023topological} combines the \textit{health analysis} and \textit{visualization} tasks to visualize GPT-3's embeddings of hate speech, misinformation, and psychiatric disorder texts with Mapper.
+Ruppik et al. \cite{ruppik2024local} performs the \textit{clustering \& topic modeling task} through dialogue term extraction.